dkavolis/polynomials/README.md

 * `<Polynomial>Product` - N-dimensional polynomial product
 * `<Polynomial>ProductSet` - list of N-dimensional weighed polynomial products

+Python only wrappers:

+* `<Polynomial>PCE` - polynomial chaos expansion fitting and prediction, can be used with any `sklearn` linear model though `sklearn.linear_model.Lasso` works best
+* `AdaptivePCE` - adaptive version of polynomial chaos expansion using difference of Sobol' indices or variances between successive fits as convergence metric

 ## Building

 Cmake, [pybind11](https://github.com/pybind/pybind11) and [boost](https://boost.org) are required for building.
 Tested with pybind11 2.4.3 and boost 1.73.0 using MSVC 19.27.28826.0 but should compile with GCC and Clang.